firefly-cpp/niarules/README.md

 niarules is an R framework designed for mining numerical association rules through the utilization of nature-inspired algorithms for optimization.
 Drawing inspiration from both the [NiaARM Python package](https://github.com/firefly-cpp/NiaARM) and [NiaARM.jl package](https://github.com/firefly-cpp/NiaARM.jl), this repository introduces the capability to perform numerical association rule mining in the R programming language.

 The current version of niarules included in this framework offers seamless functionality for automatic dataset loading and preprocessing.
 It facilitates the exploration of numerical association rules through the application of nature-inspired algorithms, ultimately presenting a comprehensive output that includes identified association rules.
 Aligning with the principles of the original NiaARM implementation, the process of numerical association rule mining is conceptualized as an optimization problem, and the solution is achieved using population-based nature-inspired algorithms integrated within this framework.
+Besides the conventional numerical association rule mining, the current version also adds support for Segmented Interval Time Series Numerical Association Rule Mining as proposed in [NiaARMTS](https://github.com/firefly-cpp/NiaARMTS).

 ## ✨ Detailed insights
 The current version includes (but is not limited to) the following functions: